-The summer is a time of carefree days spent outside.
-It's a time to soak up the sun and cool water, but it can also be a time where we have to worry about what we're wearing.
+Summertime is a season of carefree outdoor days.
+It's a time to enjoy the sunshine and refreshing water, but it may also be a time when we need to be concerned about our attire.

-Do you want to hit the water this summer but are worried about what type of swimwear is sustainable?
-Well, don't worry because we have compiled a list for you!
+Do you want to go swimming this summer but are unsure of what swimsuit is eco-friendly?
+Well, fear not, for we have made a list for you!

-I know that it can be hard to find sustainable swimwear brands out there.
-Still, with this list of sustainable swimwear brands to hit the water this summer (in no particular order), you'll be able to make an educated decision on your next purchase!
+I am aware that there are some swimwear brands out there that are difficult to find.
+Nevertheless, with this list of sustainable swimwear companies to wear this summer (in no particular order), you'll be able to choose your next buy wisely!

 What Does Sustainable Fashion Mean And Why Is It Important?

-From wedding dress brands to loungewear labels and jewellery designers, there are plenty of sustainable options to choose from – it's just key to do your research properly before buying (you can read our full guide to multi-brand sustainable shopping destinations here).
+There are many sustainable options available, ranging from wedding dress brands to loungewear labels and jewellery designers; the key is to conduct thorough research before purchasing (you can read our full guide to multi-brand sustainable shopping destinations here).

 What Should You Look For When Shopping Sustainable Bathing Suits?

-It has been almost impossible to find sustainable swimsuits made without some synthetic fibre (if you are unfamiliar, these fibres are petrochemical-based and do not biodegrade like natural fibres).
+Finding sustainable swimwear manufactured without some synthetic fibre has been nearly impossible (if you are unfamiliar, these fibres are petrochemical-based and do not biodegrade like natural fibres).

-These brands are taking post-consumer waste like plastic bottles and fishing nets and creating new performance fabrics that work just as well as any other bathing suit you find.
+These companies are developing new performance fabrics out of post-consumer trash like plastic bottles and fishing nets that are just as functional as any other bathing suit you can find.

 These Are The Eco-Friendly Swimwear Fabrics To Know

-Besides these two popular choices, you can also find EcoRib (a stretch-ribbed fabric made from nylon fibre scraps) and Bio-Nylon (a biodegradable plant-based fibre).
+In addition to these two well-liked options, EcoRib (a stretchy ribbed fabric manufactured from nylon fibre scraps) and Bio-Nylon are also available (a biodegradable plant-based fibre).

-RubyMoon's swimwear and the brand's activewear are made from ECONYL nylon yarn generated from fishing nets and other waste material found in our oceans.
+The swimwear and activewear from RubyMoon are manufactured from ECONYL nylon yarn, which is produced from fishing nets and other waste products found in our seas.

 How Sustainable Is Your Swimwear, Really?
 Two Experts Explain How To Buy An Eco-Friendly Bikini